 Recently searched related titles: Vibration Analyst

 Interacts with other engineering groups to define, document, analyze, perform, and interpret tests for products, systems, components, or modifications.
 Identifies functional problems and suggests resolutions.
 Assists in the definition of internal quality control standards and the maintenance of reliability programs.
-Analyzes test cases and provides regular progress reports.
-May require a bachelor's degree in area of specialty and 0-2 years of experience in the field or in a related area.
-Has knowledge of commonly-used concepts, practices, and procedures within a particular field.
-Relies on instructions and pre-established guidelines to perform the functions of the job.
-Works under immediate supervision.
+Documents and analyzes test cases and provides regular progress reports.
+Ensures testing procedures are in compliance with any required industry specific standards.
+Requires a bachelor's degree of Engineering.
 Typically reports to a supervisor or manager.
+Works on projects/matters of limited complexity in a support role.
+Work is closely managed.
+Typically requires 0-2 years of related experience.

 Take just three simple steps below to generate your own personalized salary report.

 Includes bonus, healthcare, and retirement

 2 - 4 years experience